 It’s a good idea to keep an eye on the weather and have salt/sand and shovels on hand.
 Stock up on winter supplies in case a vehicle gets stuck or the weather changes dramatically.
 It’s better to be prepared than sorry.

 Make sure you dress with layers for transitioning between different temperatures during the move.
 Have extra mitten and hats on hand for your moving party.
 Whether moving yourself or hiring movers, hot drinks will be greatly appreciated by everyone helping with your move.
-A warm cup of hot chocolate can help warm up frost-cold hands and put a smile on your face.
+Bonus moving in the winter tip: a warm cup of hot chocolate can help warm up frost-cold hands and put a smile on your face.

 Be Prepared for Unplanned Weather Events

 Even the most organized moving plan can be upset by a winter storm.
-Make sure you have a backup plan to reschedule your move if it is threatened by winter weather.
+Our final Moving in the winter tip is to make sure you have a backup plan to reschedule your move if it is threatened by winter weather.
 When hiring movers, find out if they have a reasonable policy for rescheduling in case of winter conditions so you are not charged for a situation outside your control.

 Plan your travel route in advance and check with local authorities to determine if highways are open and safe for travel.
 If winter weather is threatening to shut down roads, you might want to find options for overnight accommodation in advance in case you need to stop.